 This course will focus on the reading and writing processes within the context of literature-based reading instruction across the curriculum for grades 3-6.
 Methods/Strategies/Materials for teaching the interrelated language arts will be stressed.
 Emphasis will be given to comprehension, spelling, vocabulary, grammar, handwriting, creative expression, varying reading rate according to purpose and difficulty and technology to enhance instruction as well as curriculum-based assessment.
 A variety of current research literature will also be investigated.
 Students will develop a literacy unit demonstrating alignment with state standards and will evaluate materials and literacy programs.
 Students will attend a professional meeting and/or become members of a professional education organization.
-Prerequisite: EDU 400
+Prerequisite: EDU 400 students to demonstrate knowledge and skills necessary to appreciate and to interact productively amid the cultural diversity that characterizes God's world.

-EDU 412 TEACHING ESL
+EDU 412 TEACHING ENGLISH AS A SECOND LANGUAGE